SonQBChau/books/Clean Code.md

 **Inappropriate Information**
 > In general, meta-data such as authors, lastmodified-date, SPR number, and so on should not appear in comments.
 Comments should be reserved for technical notes about the code and design.

 **Obsolete Comment**
 >A comment that has gotten old, irrelevant, and incorrect is obsolete.
-Comments get old quickly.
-It is best not to write a comment that will become obsolete.
-If you find an obsolete comment, it is best to update it or get rid of it as quickly as possible.
-Obsolete comments tend to migrate away from the code they once described.
-They become floating islands of irrelevance and misdirection in the code.

-(Page 317).
+Get rid of it as quickly as possible.

 **Redundant Comment**
 >A comment is redundant if it describes something that adequately describes itself.
 For example: